-Mod Ref Part Modification Reason MM51 Chapter 8 - Movement Page 93, amend footer: Latimer SoCG (SCG06) (Main) and Connections Illustrative Framework Plan The location of specific land uses, facilities and activities and the movement and connection features are illustrative and subject to further masterplanning and Transport Assessment.
-Whilst illustrative only, this is the only plan that shows vehicular access locations in the DPD so others may add significant weight to its interpretation so options and clarification need to make this clear.
-MM52 Part A Amend third point, page 95: Latimer SoCG (SCG06) (Main) Achieve filtered permeability, restricting the movement of general vehicular traffic between neighbourhoods.
+Mod Ref Part Modification MM51 Chapter 8 - Movement Page 93, amend footer: and The location of specific land uses, facilities and activities and the movement and connection features are illustrative Connections Illustrative and subject to further masterplanning and Transport Assessment.
+Framework Plan MM52 Part A Amend third point, page 95: Achieve filtered permeability, restricting the movement of general vehicular traffic between neighbourhoods.
 This includes amendments to the existing adopted lanes within the site to control and/or restrict vehicular access so the routes can become strategic active travel corridors.
-The RTS and active travel modes are the priority however some flexibility is required in the DPD to fully understand network and road capacities and how this will inform the masterplan work and vehicle access locations.
-MM53 Part A Amend forth point, page 95: Latimer SoCG (SCG06) (Main) Demonstrate how modal share targets (the number of trips by walking, cycling, public transport and private vehicle) will be achieved, maximised and monitored in a phased approach and how the targets reflect the ambitions for reducing car use over time as outlined in the Tendring Colchester Borders Garden Community Transport Evidence Base Report 2023, and as reflected in the table below.
-The mode split targets reflect the land-use quanta tested in the DPD and the Transport Assessment will establish the targets based on detailed forecasting and will be agreed with the highway and planning authority based on the transport strategy proposed and linked to the phasing strategy for both the development, Park and Choose and Link Road.
-Review mechanisms for the DPD will allow updates to respond to the developing evidence base.
+MM53 Part A Amend forth point, page 95: Demonstrate how modal share targets (the number of trips by walking, cycling, public transport and private vehicle) will be achieved, maximised and monitored in a phased approach and how the targets reflect the ambitions for reducing car use over time as outlined in the Tendring Colchester Borders Garden Community Transport Evide Base Report 2023, and as reflected in the table below.

-MM54 Part A Amend third para. page 96: Latimer SoCG (SCG06) (Main) Proposals for the development of the Garden Community must include planning obligations to support and enable the phased delivery of transport infrastructure of a high standard of design, with the provision of key infrastructure and services for early phases of development to ensure enable and encourage sustainable travel patterns from first occupation.
-The policy wording change reflects that infrastructure can (alongside promotional measures) enable and encourage sustainable travel but not ensure it.
-MM55 Part C Amend final point of Part C, page 98: Mr Tim Batts-Neale Rep ID.131 (Main) 'Proposals must demonstrate how the development contributes to: Ensuring that there is a convenient and high frequency bus public transport service operating that is aligned with the first phase of the Garden Community which will need to be appropriately funded by the developer.
-To provide consistent wording in policy.
-MM56 Part J Amend second para of Part J, page 105: Correction of wording to refer to Highways Authorities.
-(Minor) will be agreed and approved by the Councils and the Highway Authorities Authority.
-MM57 Part D Amend first para. of Part D, page 99: Latimer SoCG (SCG06) (Main) All proposals will need to integrate with the RTS and demonstrate how the RTS can serve provide a direct link to- each Neighbourhood Centre.
-How the RTS will serve each neighbourhood centre will be the subject of plot testing within detailed masterplanning.
-"Accessibility" rather than "a direct link" avoids introducing a potential conflict with other policies by being prescriptive about the alignment of RTS, for example around school entrance access being vehicle free.
+MM54 Part A Amend third para. page 96: Proposals for the development of the Garden Community must include planning obligations to support and enable the phased delivery of transport infrastructure of a high standard of design, with the provision of key infrastructure and services for early phases of development to ensure enable and encourage sustainable travel patterns from first occupation.
+MM55 Part C Amend final point of Part C, page 98: 'Proposals must demonstrate how the development contributes to: Ensuring that there is a convenient and high frequency bus public transport service operating that is aligned with the first phase of the Garden Community which will need to be appropriately funded by the developer.
+MM56 Part J Amend second para of Part J, page 105: will be agreed and approved by the Councils and the Highway Authorities Authority.
+MM57 Part D Amend first para. of Part D, page 99: All proposals will need to integrate with the RTS and demonstrate how the RTS can serve provide a direct link to each Neighbourhood Centre.
+MM58 Part D Amend third para. of Part D, page 99: It should be ready for operation during the first residential parcels phase of the development to influence sustainable travel behaviour and embed the use of the system and align with the Essex RTS operational model, including the phased delivery plan for services.
+MM59 Part D Amend second para. of Part D, page 99: